Georgy5/template-rails7-bootstrap5-devise/README.md

-# Rails 7 with Devise and Bootstrap 5 poilerplate template
+# Rails 7 with Devise and Bootstrap 5 boilerplate template

 *Disclaimer*: This template is only meant for my personal learning projects.
 Do not use this template for a Production app!\